hmonroe/guiguts/README.txt

 Version 1.0.6.
 Fixed problem with scannos highlighting taking forever to turn on; default scannos file en-common.txt is selected.
 Handle spaces in gutcheck path (mentioned in #3434768).
-In guiguts.bat, put tools\perl higher on the path than the existing path.
+In guiguts.bat, put tools\perl higher on the path than the existing path; fixed path for ENCFONTS used by the Gnutenberg Press.

 Version 1.0.5.
 Introduced a PP Wizard, an alternative menu structure, that steps PPers through the GG checklist, which is not the default